deepskystacker/DSS/Installers/README.txt

 5. Support for non-ASCII characters in the interprocess file lock.

-6. Support for non-ASCII chararcters in the data to be written to the trace file.
+6. Support for non-ASCII characters in the data to be written to the trace file.

 7. Bug fix: Crash calling getValue() for colour images.